atxp-dev/atxp-express-starter/README.md

 This project serves as a starter template for building a website agent using [ATXP](https://docs.atxp.ai).
 It uses a TypeScript Express backend and TypeScript React frontend.

-Follow [the tutorial](https://docs.atxp.ai/client/guides/tutorial) to build your first ATXP-powered agent.
+Follow [the Express + React agent tutorial](https://docs.atxp.ai/client/guides/tutorial) to build your first ATXP-powered agent.

 ## Quick Start